sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 ![graph-results]({{ site.url }}{{ site.baseurl }}/assets/images/a-little.png)*Graph showing initial results from PAE-DEVO pilot study.
 Of interest is the non-monotonic response (very low PAE concentrations significantly reduced proportion of eggs making it to initial cleavage, and were not significantly different compared to very high concentrations of PAE)*

+**In Summary:** the PAE-DEVO experiment resulted in a total of 15 samples, with an n=3, and showed significant differences between the control and all treatment groups.
+This pilot study may be a candidate for publication as a note in a low-impact factor journal like

+{: .notice--success}

+**Limitations:** Sample size is low and study replication is difficult because it relies on access to intact *M. capitata* egg-sperm bundles, and the use of [EPA 506 phthalate esters mix 1](https://www.sigmaaldrich.com/US/en/product/supelco/48223?gclid=CjwKCAjw-8qVBhANEiwAfjXLrp8fD-G8yiB_NyrA3OLy3r2jdylgBmHVPUfGFnMp4CMfuVwePGi1dxoCBQIQAvD_BwE), which may pose harm to researcher health.
+If I were to repeat this experiment I would want to make my own leachate out of a common plastic consumer product, similar to the methods used by Tetu et al. 2019.
+Though this would be safer, it would not provide insight into the actual concentration of PAEs in the treatment.

+{: .notice--warning}

 ***Note:** I presented this pilot study in a 5-min lighting talk during the AU'22 SAFS Graduate Student Symposium* {: .notice--info}